 - budget ($): La Luna B&B, great guest house with an infinity swimming pool, a terrace with views of the Rade Islands and a garden.

 Where should I stay in Marseille for the first time?

 Old Town is the best area to stay in Marseille for first-time travelers due to its close proximity to famous tourist attractions.
 If you stay here, you will be located in the heart of action, within walking distance to major sights, as well as many restaurants, bars, and shops.

 What are the best areas to stay in Marseille?

 Old Town, Le Panier, Cinq Avenues, Notre Dame du Mont, La Plage, and La Corniche are the best areas to stay in Marseille for tourists because they are the most popular and safe neighborhoods that offer a wide range of attractions and amenities.

-Overall, Old Port is the best area to stay in Marseille for first-time tourist due to its close proxmity to tourist attractions.
-If you stay here, you will be in the middle of action, within walking distance to top sights, chic cafés, trendy restaurants, bars, and shops.
+Overall, I will choose Old Port as the best area to stay in Marseille for first-time tourist due to its close proxmity to tourist attractions.
+If you stay here, you will be located within easy access to top sights, trendy restaurants, bars, and shops.
 There are also a wide range of accommodation options that suit all budget travelers.

 Marseille has a lot to offer, from its historic Old Port to the Calanques national park.
 I’d recommend staying at least 3-4 days to fully experience the city’s unique culture and attractions.